 Contractors shall use the attached pricing table in their bid submission.

-Work Sequence:

-No work may begin without issuance of a written Notice to Proceed by the County.
-Contractor shall provide the County with 72 hours notice prior to commencement of work.
-Project completion is 180 days after Notice to Proceed.

-Work shall be performed on a continual basis, from start to finish, during the daylight hours, without interruption.
-Daylight hours is considered to be sunrise or during the sea turtle nesting season, after notification the beach has been cleared by sea turtle monitors, till 1 hour after sunset.
-Contractor shall provide a detailed field work schedule in the Work Plan.
-The contractor shall notify the County at least 48 hours prior to suspending work.

 2.2.
 Environmental Protections

 The Contractor shall conduct his activities in a manner so as to minimize or avoid disturbance to existing environmental resources along the work area.
 The Contractor shall comply with all marine turtle, shorebird, and beach mouse protection requirements as specified by the associated permits.